gmahajanml/gmahajanml.github.io/bio.md

 permalink: /bio/
 ---

-I am software developer at Microsoft who is passionate about Machine Learning.
-I currently hold Integrated Masters degree in Mathematics and Computing from Indian Institute of Technology, Delhi.
+I am a software developer at Microsoft where I am part of [PowerApps](https://powerapps.microsoft.com), a platform which lets you build apps without any coding experience.
+Previously I was an undergrad at Indian Institute of Technology, Delhi, where I was advised by [Dr. Subiman Kundu](http://maths.iitd.ac.in/people/faculty/subiman_kundu.php).